-Emotional Intelligence (EI) is a term defined by Ibrahim (2017) that refers to the ability to perceive one's own and other people's feelings as a reference for thinking and behaviour.
-This fact is supported by the findings that El is the ability and learned skill of the cognizance and management of one's own and others' emotions, which can be developed and improved (Khosravi et al., 2020; Rezvani et al., 2016).
-Kannaiah (2015) stated that more generally asserts that emotional intelligence, rather than intelligence guotient (IQ), is a better predictor of job performance and a leader gives further support.
+Emotional intelligence is a term defined by Ibrahim (2017) that refers to the ability to perceive one's own and other people's feelings as a reference for thinking and behaviour.
+This fact is supported by the findings that emotional intelligence is the ability and learned skill of the cognizance and management of one's own and others' emotions, which can be developed and improved (Khosravi, Rezvani and Ashkanasy, 2020; Rezvani et al., 2016).
+Kannaiah (2015) stated that more generally asserts that emotional intelligence, rather than IQ, is a better predictor of job performance and a leader gives further support.
 Though the term was popularly utilised in the 1990s, it has been used extensively earlier to seek advice from other social wisdom.
-Based on previous studies (Goleman et al., 2021; Bar-On, 2006; Mayer et al., 2004), El behaviours have had a greater impact on success than IQ.
-Goleman et al. (2021) work extends and generalises this concept of El by relating it to the workplace context.
-A study of El subjects by Schutte et al. (2001) found that the achievement of trust, loyalty, commitment, innovation, and performance improvement of individuals, groups, and organisations are proven to be associated with managing emotions efficiently by emulating Goleman's idea.
+Based on previous studies (Goleman et al., 2021; Bar-On, 2006; Mayer et al., 2004), emotional intelligence behaviours have had a greater impact on success than IQ.
+Goleman et al. (2021) work extends and generalises this concept of emotional intelligence by relating it to the workplace context.
+A study of emotional intelligence subjects by Schutte et al. (2001) found that the achievement of trust, loyalty, commitment, innovation and performance improvement of individuals, groups and organisations are proven to be associated with managing emotions efficiently by emulating Goleman's idea.

-In the context of Malaysia, a study (Jeya Amantha Kumar & Balakrishnan Muniandy, 2012) has shown that the El has a positive correlation with a process's cognitive abilities and the competency of a person in completing tasks, while in another study (Sunindijo & Hadikusumo, 2014), further research was carried out to understand the profile of El for managing conflicts in the construction industry.
-However, the previous study does not provide direct evidence of El in the current Malaysian construction industry.
-In addition to insufficient evidence, there are issues with this approach due to the pandemic phase, which could have an impact on El among construction players.
+In the context of Malaysia, a study (Kumar and Muniandy, 2012) has shown that the emotional intelligence has a positive correlation with a process's cognitive abilities and the competency of a person in completing tasks, while in another study (Sunindijo and Hadikusumo, 2014), further research was carried out to understand the profile of emotional intelligence for managing conflicts in the construction industry.
+However, the previous study does not provide direct evidence of emotional intelligence in the current Malaysian construction industry.
+In addition to insufficient evidence, there are issues with this approach due to the pandemic phase, which could have an impact on emotional intelligence among construction players.
 However, many studies have looked at the profile of emotional intelligence among individuals who work as construction players.
-Hence, no reports related to El among main contractors during the pandemic were found.
+Hence, no reports related to emotional intelligence among main contractors during the pandemic were found.